Members: 113,853 - 1,108 Online Now Login

 When is a dining room not a dining room?

 That's easy - when there's a grand piano in the middle of it!
 My daughter, Erica, placed a gleaming grand piano where most people would have a dining room table.
-This makes sense because she's a professional accompanist http://www.ericarome.com/ and needs a piano for her work.
+This makes sense because she's a professional accompanist and needs a piano for her work.
 Her dining room is NOT a dining room.

 It got me thinking.
 What else do people do to change a room into a unique expression of the owner?
-I mean, if you call it a "living room"...what the heck do you do in the rest of the house?
+I mean, if you call it a "living room, "...what the heck do you do in the rest of the house?

 I've known people who took a bedroom and turned it into a luxurious walk-in closet.
 A formal dining room that was never used became a poker room and home to a regular gathering of old friends.
 Even a living room morphed into a media room with the addition of a massive wall-hung state-of-the-art TV and a comfortable sofa.

-One family had a room in their Victorian farmhouse that was furnished with tree limbs, high shelves, and cozy beds for their cats - real ones.
+One family had a room in their Victorian farmhouse furnished with tree limbs, high shelves, and cozy beds for their cats - real ones.
 There was no room for a human to sit, but the "cat room" was heaven for these felines.

 And then there are the collectors.
 One man had a complete "turtle room" to house his collection.
-I've seen rooms and whole basements devoted to trains, dolls, chairs, owls, giraffes, hippos and butterflies .
+I've seen rooms and whole basements devoted to trains, dolls, chairs, owls, giraffes, hippos, and butterflies.

 Yes, there's a grand piano in my daughter's dining room.